Last updated April 20, 2020

 - Wash your hands before and after petting your pet

 - Avoid contact with your pet if you have COVID-19

-Although dogs and cats do not appear to be able to catch COVID-19 coronavirus themselves, they can live with masters with COVID-19 and harbor droplets in their coats.
+Although dogs and cats can't seem to catch the COVID-19 coronavirus on their own, they can live with masters with COVID-19 and harbor droplets in their coats.

 Can we test the pets of people infected with COVID-19?